 You will notice you are only binging on Netflix for 3 hours at a time instead of the whole weekend!

-Pretty soon you end up watching just a few episodes instead of an entire season.
+Pretty soon you might end up watching just a few episodes instead of an entire season in one sitting.

 Eventually, you will be so strong you will only watch one episode per day.
 Or you might give up your Netflix subscription for months at a time.